SKQ1 is a Longevity Game Changer

-Many anti-aging drugs and technologies choose to circumnavigate bureaucracy by being sold as a none-dietary supplement or a not for human consumption product that is not intended or prescribed to treat any condition but they take a big risk that one day a letter from a government lawyer will put them out of business.
+Many anti-aging drugs and technologies choose to circumnavigate bureaucracy by being sold as a non-dietary supplement or a not-for-human consumption product that is not intended or prescribed to treat any condition but they take a big risk that one day a letter from a government lawyer will put them out of business.

 This makes me think (or at least hope!) that SKQ1 is a legit anti-aging innovation, drugs that go through the FDA process are subject to significant scrutiny.

-Now you, like me, might be quiet cynical about the FDA but it shows that Skulachev and company have real confidence in SKQ1.
+Now you, like me, might be quite cynical about the FDA but it shows that Skulachev and company have real confidence in SKQ1.

 Good things take time.

-The first SKQ1 drug which is poised to treat and profoundly help those suffering from Multiple Sclerosis, Acute Kidney Injury and Barth Syndrome which is a rather rare heart condition.
+The first SKQ1 drug is poised to treat and profoundly help those suffering from Multiple Sclerosis, Acute Kidney Injury, and Barth Syndrome which is a rather rare heart condition.

 According to Dr. Anton Petrov, Chief Operating Officer of Mitotech Plastomitin™ should be on the market in the next few years.

 SKQ1’s anti-aging cousins are the antioxidants MitoQ and C60 (also sometimes called C60oo and other silly names).

 MitoQ and SKQ1 deliver to the Mitochondria chemical foot soldiers that fight ROS, MitoQ delivers CoQ10, and SKQ1 delivers Plastoquinone.